clearbluejar/ghidriff/README.md

 There are currently 3 diffing implementations, which also display the evolution of diffing for the project.

-1. [SimpleDiff](ghidriff/simple_diff.py) - A simple diff finding implementation.
-"Simple" as in it relies mostly on known symbols to find the differences between functions.
+1. [SimpleDiff](ghidriff/simple_diff.py) - A simple diff implementation.
+"Simple" as in it relies mostly on known symbol names for matching.
 2. [StructualGraphDiff](ghidriff/structural_graph_diff.py) - A slightly more advanced differ, beginning to perform some more advanced hashing (such as Halvar's Structural Graph Comparison)
 3. [VersionTrackingDiff](ghidriff/version_tracking_diff.py) - The latest differ, with several [correlators](ghidriff/correlators.py) (an algorithm used to score specific associations based on code, program flow, or any observable aspect of comparison) for function matching. **This one is fast.**